Mar 16 update: Public Works Director Pete Rogalsky provided the amount of untreated water that the fertilizer plant had requested.

 The Observer reached out to Rogalsky to ask for the amount of water requested.
 He responded, “The request has been for up to 5.5 million gallons per day.
 By comparison I believe the Lamb Weston potato processing plants in Richland can use up to 3 million gallons per day.”

 The committee voted 4-0 to recommend the sale of $8 million in bonds to the council.
-The bonds are for capital projects including a new substation at City View and a Stevens substation replacement.
+The bonds are for capital projects including a new electrical substation at City View and a Stevens electrical substation replacement.

 The next meeting will be May 9, 3 pm at the Richland City Shops Building, Room 110, 2700 Duportail Street.